-String matching the name in the URL used when creating the policy by HTTP PUT or in the body when creating the policy by HTTP POST.
+String matching the name in the URL (when creating the policy using HTTP PUT) or in the body (when creating the policy using HTTP POST).

-"active"
+active

 Boolean indicating whether AM considers the policy active for evaluation purposes, defaults to false.